Skip to Content

 (You can learn more about yellow in the Bible in this post.)

-Blue in the Bible
+The Color Blue in the Bible

-The Hebrew word for blue is tekelet which, in some translations is purple (Ezekiel 23:6) or “violet” (Jeremiah 10:9).
+The Hebrew word for blue is tekelet, which, in some translations, is purple (Ezekiel 23:6) or “violet” (Jeremiah 10:9).

 As I described in my previous post about the symbolism of blue in the Bible, blue dyes were inferior to royal purple.
 Blue was often used on the clothing of the priests and aligned the hem of the priest’s garments.
 It was also used in building and adorning the tabernacle and in the temple.